The Quiet Changemaker Project is for quiet and introverted people who are working to make the world a better place.

 The Quiet Changemaker Project is a variety of platforms that where we can share insights about how to move important ideas, issues, projects, and careers forward, without exhausting ourselves in a world of networking and promotion.
-Look for opportunities to learn in the Facebook group, blog posts, other writing, webinars, meetups, and retreats.
+Look for opportunities to learn in the Facebook group, blog posts, other writing, webinars, and gatherings.

 Who is a quiet changemaker?

 Quiet changemakers are people who are working to make the world a better place AND who identify with some of the following traits:

 - enjoy time alone thinking and reflecting

 - prefer socializing in small groups with people they already know